hoaikhanhnguyen/hoaikhanhnguyen/README.md

 - 📫 How to reach me **coding.khanh@gmail.com**

 - I mainly code in Java and JavaScript at work.
-C++ when I work on my game engine or Unreal, C# on Unity, and Python for mostly everything else
+C++ for my game engine or Unreal, C# on Unity, and Python for everything else
+- Favorite languages: C++ and Python

 <h3 align="left">Connect with me:</h3>
 <p align="left">